DoctorDalek1963/lintrans/docs/source/compilation/linux.rst

 Get the lintrans source code
 ----------------------------

-Go to the `latest release <https://github.com/DoctorDalek1963/lintrans/releases/latest>`_ on GitHub (if you want an older release, go to that release page).
+Go to the `release page <https://github.com/DoctorDalek1963/lintrans/releases/tag/vVERSION_NUMBER>`_ on GitHub.
 Download the source code tarball and run the following commands:

 .. code-block:: shell-session